Dynamics of dilute gases: a statistical approach: CORRELATIONS AND FLUCTUATIONS

 All the functionals appearing in the above statement are quite singular (notice that the Hamiltonian is defined by an integral over a manifold of codimension $d$ with a weight growing for large velocities) and our method is restricted to considering very smooth and sufficiently decaying test functions.
 These restrictions on the functional spaces are the reason why we are not able to obtain a more precise large deviation principle, nor to identify clearly the large deviation functional.
 We refer to \cite{BGSS2} for the proof which follows a quite standard path, once the limiting cumulant generating function $\cI_{[0,T^\star]}$ has been constructed.
 The identification between $\cF$ and~$\widetilde \cF$ relies on the limiting Hamilton-Jacobi equation \eqref{HJ-eq}.

-\begin{Rmk} Note that the large deviation functional $\tilde \cF$ defined by (\ref{large-dev}) was conjectured by Bouchet \cite{bouchet}.
+\begin{Rmk} Note that the large deviation functional $\tilde \cF$ defined by (\ref{large-dev}) was conjectured in \cite{RezakhanlouLNM} and \cite{bouchet}.
 As already mentioned, it actually corresponds to the large deviation functional for stochastic microscopic processes, such as the Kac model (in the absence of transport) \cite{Leonard, heydecker2021large}, or intermediate models (with transport and stochastic collisions) introduced by Rezakhanlou \cite{Rezakhanlou_GD}. \end{Rmk}